 We would see the outcome of the funding being the prioritisation of translational research based on potential medical impact and ‘developability’ and a significant acceleration in time to product delivery.

 The MRC Confidence in Concept (CiC) scheme provides funding to institutions to support the earliest stages of translational research projects.
-The Tropical Infectious Disease Consortium has been successful in gaining an award of £500k under the scheme which will be allocated to eligible projects via an open, competitive and externally peer reviewed process.
+The Tropical Infectious Disease Consortium has been successful in gaining an award under this scheme which will be allocated to eligible projects via an open, competitive and externally peer reviewed process.

 Projects within the following categories will be eligible to apply:

 • Translational enabling technologies